+Please note:

-Please note: the 5 hour minimum may be a mixture of verifiable activities, personally-assessed activities or a mixture of both and is not subject to any other requirements (e.g. number of events, attendance at events that are not attended wholly or mainly by members of the same firm etc.) of ASP PA-1.
+- (a) If the pro-rated overall CPD requirement is less than 5 hours (2.5 hours for Category 2C), a minimum of 5 hours (2.5 hours for Category 2C) applies.
+In such cases, CPD may be a mixture of verifiable activities, personally-assessed activities or a mixture of both and is not subject to any other requirements (e.g. number of events, attendance at events that are not attended wholly or mainly by members of the same firm etc.). - (b) The requirements in relation to professionalism skills may not be pro-rated.

-If you did extra CPD in the previous year or two, you may be able to average your CPD over a period, by prior agreement with the Society (and subject to the above 5 hours minimum).
-However, averaging is not normally granted for Category 1 members.
-Please see section 2.3 of ASP PA-1 for further information on averaging of CPD.
+If you are absent from work for part of a year but you did extra CPD in the previous year or two, you may be able to average your CPD over a period, by prior agreement with the Society (and subject to the above minimum in each year).
+However, averaging is not normally granted for Category 1 or 2A members.
+Please see section 2.3.2 of ASP PA-1 for further information on averaging of CPD.